mikrivorot/apache-spark/README.md

 ## Spark overview

-This repository includes my attempts to understand how Apache Spark can be used
+This repository includes my attempts to understand how Apache Spark can be used + math examples and theory

 [Install](./docs/Install.md)  <- Basic installations to prepare environment